Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to Address the Opioid Crisis: Data and Code Availability

 \section{Data and Code Availability}

 Our analysis relies on multiple data streams that collectively capture OUD dynamics at the county level.
 Monthly county‐level dispensing rates for prescription opioids, naloxone, and buprenorphine were obtained from the IQVIA dataset.
 These data reflect prescriptions dispensed across retail, mail‐order, and long‐term care pharmacies.
 This data is not publicly available.
 Access can be requested through IQVIA at \url{https://www.iqvia.com/insights/the-iqvia-institute/available-iqvia-data}.
 County‐level overdose death counts were collected from the CDC Wide‐Ranging Online Data for Epidemiologic Research, identified using International Classification of Diseases, 10th Revision (ICD–10) codes for opioid‐related poisoning (X40–X44, X60–X64, X85, Y10–Y14, T40.0–T40.4, T40.6).
-In addition, fentanyl seizure rates were obtained from the National Forensic Laboratory Information System (NFLIS) and can be accessed at \url{https://www.nflis.deadiversion.usdoj.gov/}. \ifanonymous All code used to implement the GPR metamodel and generate the figures presented in this paper is available at \url{https://anonymous.4open.science/r/gpr-metamodel-F31B/}. \else All code used to implement the GPR metamodel and generate the figures presented in this paper is publicly available at \url{https://github.com/abdulrahmanfci/gpr-metamodel}. \fi
+In addition, fentanyl seizure rates were obtained from the National Forensic Laboratory Information System (NFLIS) and can be accessed at \url{https://www.nflis.deadiversion.usdoj.gov/}.
+The simulation outcomes analyzed in this study were generated using FRED, an open-source agent-based platform available at \url{https://github.com/PublicHealthDynamicsLab/FRED}, which constructs census-based synthetic populations \ifanonymous All code used to implement the GPR metamodel and generate the figures presented in this paper is available at \url{https://zenodo.org/records/19352368}. \else All code used to implement the GPR metamodel and generate the figures presented in this paper is publicly available at \url{https://github.com/abdulrahmanfci/gpr-metamodel}. \fi